badukaire/macmahon/README.md

 linia22         4  0 |   4 -  27 = -23  |   12   19 |   6
 iluro           3  0 |   2 -  26 = -24  |   17   16 |   8
 ```

+## concepts

+The MacMahon scoring system was invented by Lee MacMahon for improving the quality of standings in go tournaments where it was not possible to play a full round-robin tournament.
+For that, it used the players rank as a base for the score, and also concepts such as SOS, SOSOS and SOSOS as tiebreakers.

+In competitions where a league is played, at the end these scores are not useful, but in the early rounds it can be useful to know which teams have lower or greater potential.
+This is achieved by considering the SOS.

+The SOS (Sum of Opponents Scores) is the sum of points of all the opponents a team (or player) has played.

+A example is useful to understand it and how it is useful: If in round 2 of a league there is a team A with (4 points) has played against team B (with 2 points) and team C (with 5 points), team A's SOS will be 2 + 5 = 7.
+Then if there is a team F (also with 4 points as team A) which has played against team G (with 1 point) and team H (with 0 points), its SOS will be 1 + 0 = 1.

+In this example, both teams A and F have 4 points.
+This means they both probably have 1 win and 1 draw.
+But it is quite obvious that team A's 4 points are more valuable that team F's 4 points, because these points have been achieved against stronger teams.

+Another possibility is that team F has a better goal average than team A, because it has played against weaker teams.
+The SOS is in during earlier rounds a better indicator than the goal average of a team potential.
+At the end of the league, since all the teams will have the same SOS (all have played against each other), and then the goal average is a good tiebreaker.

+The SOSOS is the sum of SOS of all the opponents of a given team.
+It is useful in case 2 teams have the same SOS.
+The SODOS is another tiebreaker that may be useful here only if the number of rounds is very small.
+It is the Sum of SOS of all the defeated opponents.

+Finally this program includes a new concept: the PwSOS, or points + weighted SOS.
+It consists of the points plus the SOS, weighted by the number or remaining rounds.
+This means that in the first rounds it has a higher weight, and it is not considered in the last round.
+Actually, as it has already been said, in the last round all teams have the same SOS, therefore it makes no sense to consider it.

 # options